Minimizing Environmental Exposure to PFAS

 Fish Testing and Consumption Advisories

 DEEP has conducted several PFAS-focused surface water and fish tissue studies in collaboration with the CT Department of Public Health (DPH).
 Neither DEEP nor DPH have a dedicated funding source for such sampling efforts, therefore the limited monitoring conducted to-date has focused on protecting public health by targeting waters suspected to be contaminated by PFAS.
-The resultant data are used to inform water quality assessments as well as fish consumption advisories for the public.
+Information collected is then used to inform water quality assessments as well as fish consumption advisories for the public in this area.

 It is a goal of the agency to conduct a statewide surface water and fish tissue study to explore PFAS levels in sport fish tissue and surface water in urban as well as rural areas.
 These data are necessary to develop water quality criteria and to establish a statewide PFAS-based fish consumption advisory.
 DEEP will continue to advocate for a dedicated source of funding for future PFAS surface water and fish tissue testing.
 In the meantime, to supplement the existing data gap, DEEP and DPH actively support research conducted by the University of Connecticut and other academic institutions, including assisting with sample collection.
 DEEP also participates in national surveys coordinated by US EPA that provide limited additional site-specific PFAS tissue information.